deep-ink-ventures/xrp-confirmify-poc/README.md

 > The command `./manage.py createsuperuser` let's you setup an admin here.

 Another useful command is a background worker that you can ignite with `./manage.py mint_nfts`.
-It observes content that are submitted to the API and mints corresponding
+It observes content that is submitted to the API and mints corresponding
 NFTs on the XRP ledger.

 ### Resources